Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 * Note that even when building a CST the performance on most recent versions of Chrome (59) was faster Than any other tested parsing library (Antlr4/PegJS/Jison).
-  - Again we are unfortunately comparing apples to oranges as most parsing libraries in that benchmark do not output any data structure.
+  - Again we are unfortunately comparing apples to oranges as most parsing libraries in that JSON benchmark do not output any data structure.